mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 NixOS is a Linux operating system which brings the declarative benefits of Nix to an operating system.

 Nix and NixOS try to solve a problem that has been present since the beginning of computer software - reproducibility across different environments.
+Nix does a really a good job of it.
+It's the best tool we have for creating reproducible builds.
 It's not all sunshine and roses in the Nix world though.
 Like many of the technologies I find myself using, Nix has some frustrating drawbacks.

 This post is about my experience using NixOS as an end user - that is, someone who wants to get things done rather than someone who is interested in an academically reproducible build environment.

 # Docker/Podman
-[Docker](https://www.docker.com/) and [Podman](https://podman.io/) are both tools that create containerised environments from a declarative instruction file.
+[Docker](https://www.docker.com/) and [Podman](https://podman.io/) are both tools that create containerised environments from a declarative text file.

 So what's the difference?
 Docker and Podman make use of a declarative build file to run imperative commands.